 BLM continues to offer handouts that make it easier for oil and gas companies to reap record profits and offload the costs of pollution and ecosystem destruction onto communities and public lands.
 In fact, our analysis indicates that as of January 2025, more than 81% of all BLM-administered lands in the Western United States remain open to oil and gas leasing.

-This means that only 19% of BLM lands are off limits to
+This means that only 19% of BLM-administered lands are

-This means that only 19% of BLM lands are off limits to oil and gas development.
+This means that only 19% of BLM-administered lands are off limits to oil and gas development.